 Rivets are a staple of permanent assemblies, providing a strong and secure connection that’s difficult to undo.

-- Rivets are a favorite in high-volume production due to their speed and efficiency in assembly.
-They require little setup and can be installed quickly, making them perfect for mass-produced sheet metal components.
+Apart from durability, rivets are a favorite in high-volume production due to their speed and efficiency in assembly because they require little setup and can be installed quickly.

 When you need strong, permanent threads in sheet metal, weld nuts and threaded inserts are often the best solution.